spoorn/media-to-ascii/README.md

 mediatoascii --video-path <FILE_PATH> -o ascii.mp4

 # Scale down the video by 2x so file size is smaller in storage and resolution
+# For large videos, or if you see some alignment issues, please see the `--help` menu, notably settings `--scale-down`, `--font-size`, and `--height-sample-scale`
 mediatoascii --video-path <FILE_PATH> -o ascii.mp4 --scale-down 2.0
 ```